-M.5.a: Develop and test non-entangling and biodegradable FADs M.5.b: Reducing losses, and fostering recovery, of FADs in the purse-seine fishery in the EPO M.5.c: Definition of guidelines to reduce the impact of lost and abandoned FADs on marine turtles 5.
-INTERACTIONS AMONG THE ENVIRONMENT, THE ECOSYSTEM, AND FISHERIES 10 5 N.1.b: Investigate the effects of wind-induced microturbulence on yellowfin larval survival N.1.c: Developing dynamic species distributions models to inform conservation and management of non-target species and communities in the eastern Pacific Ocean N.2.a.
-Develop models of the effects of climate change on pre-recruit life stages of tropical tunas N.2.b: Supporting climate-ready and sustainable fisheries: using satellite data to conserve and manage life in the ocean and support sustainable fisheries under climate change 0.2.a: Develop and implement analytical tools for understanding the trophic ecology of apex predators 0.2.b: An updated ecosystem model of the tropical EPO for providing standardized ecological indicators for monitoring of ecosystem integrity 0.2.c: Temporal network analysis of bycatch communities caught in purse-seine fisheries 6.
-KNOWLEDGE TRANSFER AND CAPACITY BUILDING 11 9 P.1.a: Fulfil requests for development of database and data processing applications for entities outside the IATTC P.1.b: Respond to requests for scientific analyses Q.1.a: Achotines Laboratory support of Yale University's Environmental Leadership Training Initiative (ELTI) in Panama 7.
-SCIENTIFIC EXCELLENCE 94 U.1.a: Long-term plan to strengthen research at the Achotines Laboratory X.1.a: Workshop on fisheries stock assessment good practices
+M.1.d: Developing and testing bycatch release devices in tuna purse seiners M.2.b: Evaluate best handling practices for maximizing post-release survival of silky sharks in longline fisheries, and identification of silky shark pupping areas for bycatch mitigation M.2.c: Manta and devil ray post-release survival, movement ecology, and genetic population structure M.2.d (new): Evaluating knowledge and data gaps to the implementation of best handling and release practices for vulnerable species in IATTC fisheries M.2.e (new): Investigating post release survival of silky sharks captured in class 2-5 purse seine vessels M.5.a: Develop and test non-entangling and biodegradable FADs M.5.b: Reducing losses, and fostering recovery, of FADs in the purse-seine fishery in the EPO M.5.c: Definition of guidelines to reduce the impact of lost and abandoned FADs on marine turtles INTERACTIONS AMONG THE ENVIRONMENT, THE ECOSYSTEM, AND FISHERIES 12 2 5.
+N.1.b: Investigate the effects of wind-induced microturbulence on yellowfin larval survival N.1.c: Developing dynamic species distributions models to inform conservation and management of non-target species and communities in the eastern Pacific Ocean N.2.a.
+Develop models of the effects of climate change on pre-recruit life stages of tropical tunas N.2.b: Supporting climate-ready and sustainable fisheries: using satellite data to conserve and manage life in the ocean and support sustainable fisheries under climate change O.2.a: Develop and implement analytical tools for understanding the trophic ecology of apex predators O.2.b: An updated ecosystem model of the tropical EPO for providing standardized ecological indicators for monitoring of ecosystem integrity O.2.c: Temporal network analysis of bycatch communities caught in purse-seine fisheries KNOWLEDGE TRANSFER AND CAPACITY BUILDING 13 7 6.
+P.1.a: Fulfil requests for development of database and data processing applications for entities outside the IATTC P.1.b: Respond to requests for scientific analyses Q.1.a: Achotines Laboratory support of Yale University's Environmental Leadership Training Initiative (ELTI) in Panama SCIENTIFIC EXCELLENCE 94 7.
+U.1.a: Long-term plan to strengthen research at the Achotines Laboratory X.1.a: Workshop on fisheries stock assessment good practices

-C. ASSESSMENTS OF TUNAS AND OTHER SPECIES CARRIED OUT BY THE IATTC STAFF
+ASSESSMENTS OF TUNAS AND OTHER SPECIES CARRIED OUT BY THE IATTC STAFF

-The staff's main responsibility is to analyze and assess the status of the stocks of tunas and tuna-like species in the EPO, and provide scientific advice to the Commission to aid in its management decisions regarding these stocks.
+The staff's main responsibility is to analyze and assess the status of the stocks of tunas and tuna-like species in the EPO and provide scientific advice to the Commission to aid in its management decisions regarding these stocks.
 It prepares regular assessments of the principal species of tropical tunas (bigeye, yellowfin, and skipjack), and more occasional evaluations of other species, such as south EPO swordfish, silky shark and dorado, at the Commission's request.
-It also collaborates with the International Scientific Committee (ISC) for Tuna and Tuna-Like Species in assessments of North Pacific bluefin and North Pacific albacore tunas, and some billfish and shark species, and with other organizations, such as the SPC and WCPFC, for south Pacific albacore and Pacific-wide bigeye tuna assessment, and conducts dolphin assessments for the AIDCP.
+The staff also collaborates with the International Scientific Committee (ISC) for Tuna and Tuna-Like Species in assessments of North Pacific bluefin and North Pacific albacore tunas, and some billfish and shark species, and with other organizations, such as the SPC and WCPFC, for south Pacific albacore and Pacific-wide bigeye tuna assessment.
+It also conducts dolphin assessments for the AIDCP.